chenchenick/translation-agent/README.md

+Using Ollama + llama3.2 to translate text
+Need to install ollama and running llama3.2 on local machine

 # Translation Agent: Agentic translation using reflection workflow

 This is a Python demonstration of a reflection agentic workflow for machine translation.
 The main steps are: